 “We all have our own definition of what makes us rich.
 If you enjoy what you’re doing, you’re going to be rich in life.
 What better job than to care for families and children and help them on their journey to recovery.
 You can’t replace that.
 Once you get a taste of it, you want to continue that feeling of knowing you’re helping others.
 You’re investing in the future of children and families.” — Bobby Eklofe

-Bobby Eklofe, M.H.S.A., serves as Vice President of Behavioral Health Operations for KVC Hospitals and has been a pillar of the KVC team for 30 years.
+Bobby Eklofe, M.H.S.A., serves as President of KVC Hospitals and has been a pillar of the KVC team for 30 years.
 He is a servant leader who has held a range of positions in social services, including patient care, human resources, training, hospital administration and executive leadership.
 Bobby spreads his passion and expertise throughout the state and has done so by serving on many local and state stakeholder committees in Kansas to advocate for community behavioral health needs.